reidpr/quac/_sources/map_reduce.txt

 -------------------------

 This converts standard input into a sequence of key/value pairs, one per line.
-The key can be any string and is separated from the value (which is opaque to ``makereduce`` but must not contain newline characters) by a single space.

 We will use ``tr`` for this::